 People

 His team pioneered the evolutionary structural optimisation (ESO) and bi-directional evolutionary structural optimisation (BESO) methods, which have been used by thousands of engineers and architects around the world to design novel structures including several landmark buildings.
-He is a Fellow of the Australian Academy of Technology and Engineering.
+He is a Fellow of the Australian Academy of Technological Sciences and Engineering.

 His research impact in the field of structural optimisation has been recognised by the 2017 AGM Michell Medal and the 2017 Clunies Ross Innovation Award.
-In 2019, he was recognised in the Queen’s Birthday Honours List and appointed a Member of the Order of Australia (AM), for “significant service to higher education, and to civil engineering”.
+In 2019, he was recognised in the Queen’s Birthday Honours List and appointed a Member of the Order of Australia (AM), for his ‘significant service to higher education, and to civil engineering’.
 In 2020, he was awarded the Victoria Prize for Science and Innovation.
 In 2022, he received the Sir John Holland Civil Engineer of the Year award.
-Professor Xie has published two research monographs and over 400 journal articles and conference papers.
-He is one of the most highly cited researchers in his field.
-Professor Xie has collaborated with a wide range of local and international companies, including Arup, Aurecon and Boeing.
+Professor Xie is one of the most highly cited researchers in his field.
+He has collaborated with a wide range of local and international companies, including Arup, Aurecon and Boeing.

-Dr Xiaoshan (Susanna) Lin is a Senior Lecturer in Structural Engineering at RMIT University.
+Dr Xiaoshan (Susanna) Lin is an Associate Professor in Structural Engineering at RMIT University and an Australian Research Council (ARC) Future Fellow.
 She received her PhD degree in Civil Engineering from the University of New South Wales (UNSW) in 2012.

 Before joining RMIT University in 2016, Dr Lin had been working as a postdoctoral researcher at UNSW Canberra, University of Liverpool in the UK and Nanyang Technological University in Singapore.
 Dr Lin’s fields of expertise include development of advanced finite element techniques for accurate and efficient numerical simulations, high performance reinforced concrete and composite materials, and structural analysis under extreme conditions.

 Dr Lin has been involved in different research projects as a chief investigator, including ARC Discovery Projects and Victorian government funded research projects.
-In 2019, she published one research monograph on finite element analysis of composite structures.
-Dr Lin has supervised two PhD students to completion, and is currently supervising ten PhD students and two Masters by Research students.
+She also serves as an Editor for Construction and Building Materials, and an Editorial Board Member for Engineering Structures.
+Dr Lin has successfully supervised 15 PhD students to completion and is currently supervising 10 PhD students.

 Dr Jonathan Tran